Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 ### ShipSRVTelemetry [Values: 1 or 0] ###
 - Outputs Ship or SRV status to the TARGET Window in real-time.

-- This includes a range of telemetry metrics including Shields Up, FSD states, In Orbit, Landed/Docked, Supercruise, Interdiction/Danger/Overheating and more.
+- This includes a range of telemetry metrics including Shields Up, FSD states, Interdiction/Danger, In Orbit, Landed/Docked, Supercruise, Overheating and more.

 ### VerboseOutput [Values: 1 or 0] ###
 - Changes the script messaging behaviour on keypress actions to determine if it will 'Print' additional output to the TARGET Window.